E-Jacques/music-app/roadmap.md

 ## API

 - Handle limit & offset: When in prod we shouldn't load every playlist but only a certain amount/same for genres

+## UI/UX

+- Add something visual (ie. skeleton style bar between columns name and musics) to indicate that something is loading (with a loading props perhaps)